piopon/smart-words/README.md

 Initially, this application was to be written entirely in HTML/CSS/JS and run entirely on the client side.
 Over time, this concept has evolved and the logic has been applied to the microservices architecture.

-Having that said now it all ended that:
+Currently the application is structured as follows:
-* the frontend logic is done in HTML, CSS, and JavaScript,
+* the frontend logic is done in HTML, CSS, and JavaScript.
+No framework or bootstrap is currently used since I wanted to focus on learning the fundamentals before understanding different wrappers.
 * the backend logic is divided into services written in Scala:
   * quiz service - responsible for controlling quiz game type which includes: starting and stopping quizzes, receiving questions and sending answers, and calculating the final result
   * word service - responsible for handling different words and dicrionarires for specific languages.
 This includes: reading, adding, deleting, and updating words in appropriate dictionary files, and handle those files as well.